Übersetzung durch Neil Mussett

 Relationship between the senior judicial officer and the clerk of the registry

-The competence of the clerk of the registry in accordance with the statutory provisions shall remain unaffected unless provided otherwise in section 20 subs.
-1 No. 12 (re sections 726 et seqq. of the Code of Civil Procedure), from section 21 No. 1 (Declaratory proceedings) and from section 24 (Recording of declarations).
+The competence of the clerk of the registry in accordance with the statutory provisions remains unaffected unless provided otherwise in section 20 (1) no. 12 (re sections 726 et seqq. of the Code of Civil Procedure), in section 21 no. 1 (Declaratory proceedings) and in section 24 (Recording of declarations).

 Section 27